9 Surprising Secrets Your Tongue Can Reveal About Your Health

 It could mean: You have a vitamin deficiency.
 A glossy, bright red tongue may be a sign your body is lacking iron or B12.
 “Vitamin B12 and iron are needed to mature papillae on the tongue,” says Naomi Ramer, DDS, director of Oral & Maxillofacial Pathology at Mount Sinai Hospital.
 “If you are deficient in those vitamins, you lose those papillae, which can make your tongue appear very smooth.”

 It could mean: You don’t have the best oral hygiene or tongue health.
 A tongue covered in dark hairs (actually called “black and hairy tongue”) may look nasty, but doctors agree that it’s not cause for major concern.
 “We have papilla, small bumps on the surface of our tongue, which grow throughout our lifetime,” explains Ada Cooper, DDS, an American Dental Association consumer advisor spokesperson and practicing dentist in New York City.

 Papillae are normally worn down by chewing and drinking, but sometimes they can become overgrown, which makes them more likely to harbor bacteria or become discolored from food.
 This can cause bad breath or taste abnormalities.
 “Typically [black and hairy tongue] is brought on by smoking, drinking coffee and dark teas, or poor dental hygiene,” says Jack Der-Sarkissian, MD, a family physician with Kaiser Permanente in Southern California.
 “Removing the offending cause, like smoking, and brushing the tongue or using a tongue scraper, may be all you need.”
-Follow these golden rules for healthy teeth.
+Here are 11 more things your dentist wants you to do differently.

 You see: Wrinkles